revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/SQL/Queries.md

 ---

-10. How can you obtain unique values in SQL without using the DISTINCT keyword?
+10. How do you obtain unique values in SQL without using the DISTINCT keyword?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)